 Cannon-Clary College of Education

-The Elementary Education program offered at Harding University certifies a candidate to teach kindergarten through sixth grades (K-6).
+The Elementary Education program offered at Harding University prepares a candidate to teach kindergarten through sixth grades (K-6).

 - At least 45 upper-level hours and 128 total hours are required for graduation.

 - At least eight hours of textual Bible classes including BNEW 111 and 113 and BOLD 203 and 207 are also required.

 - English course sequence of 113, 201 or 202, and 211 is required.

 - ELED 410 is a prerequisite for ELED 411.

 - EDFD 311 must be taken at Harding University.